rse/microkernel/README.md

 method, in (reverse) order after a topological sort, on all modules providing them.

-By default there are 6 states defined:
+By default there are 6 states defined (but you can easily redefine the entire state transition scheme):

 ```txt
       +---[boot]--+   +-[latch]--+   +[configure]+  +-[prepare]-+  +---[start]--+